 - Add rava, yogurt, water, ginger, chillies and salt to a mixing bowl.
 Mix well, cover and keep aside for 20 minutes

-- Grease 7-½ inch stainless steel bowl with cooking oil or spray
+- Grease 7-½ inch stainless steel pan with cooking oil or spray

-- Add baking soda and mix well.
-Quickly pour the batter in the greased bowl.
-Place the bowl on the instant pot trivet and carefully place the trivet inside the Instant Pot.
-Note: It is important to start the steaming process within couple of minutes for the baking soda to work.
-Close Instant Pot lid with pressure valve to venting
+- Place the pan on the instant pot trivet and carefully place the trivet inside the Instant Pot.
+Note: It is important to start the steaming process within a couple of minutes for the baking soda to work.
+Close the Instant Pot lid with the pressure valve to venting

 - Set Instant Pot to Steam mode, with an external timer for 12 mins.
 Note: Timer function does not work with Steam/Venting, so an external timer is needed